eDiscovery for Internal Investigations: How to Proceed

 This is where you have to focus on designing the process to ensure that all your earlier work product is migrated.
 This includes creating the right workflows, procedures, processes, and checklists.
 Having an eDiscovery solution in your corner can make this a lot easier.
 Here are some of the benefits you will be able to enjoy with an eDiscovery software like Casepoint:

 An eDiscovery software will enable you to respond quickly to the investigation and reduce your legal discovery expenses.
-The technology-assisted review and faster collection process also help save a lot of time and money.
+The technology-assisted review and faster collection process also help save a lot of time and money

 Casepoint helps you find and connect relevant data.
 Its AI-powered technology is capable of handling over 600 file types and can make your pattern recognition process a lot easier.